-Dr. Wu’s research is primarily focused on the clinical aspects of gliomas, which are rarely fully curable whether diagnosed as low- or high-grade disease, and also exhibit high levels of heterogeneity that make it challenging to treat long-term.
-Isocitrate dehydrogenase (IDH) genes are mutated in approximately 5% of all gliomas and 80% of low-grade gliomas, which in turn causes accumulation of 2-hydroxyglutarate (2-HG), leading to increased tumorigenic potential.
-While individuals with IDH-mutant low-grade gliomas often have slower disease progression and respond more favorably to treatment than IDH-wildtype tumors, almost all cases eventually transform to a more aggressive high-grade glioma that rapidly progresses.
+Dr. Wu’s Translational Research Program is focused on the clinical aspects of gliomas, which are rarely fully curable—whether or not they’re diagnosed as low- or high-grade tumors.
+Gliomas also exhibit high levels of heterogeneity, making them challenging to treat long-term.
+Isocitrate dehydrogenase (IDH) genes are mutated in approximately five percent of all gliomas and eighty percent of low-grade gliomas, causing 2-hydroxyglutarate (2-HG) to accumulate and leading to increased tumorigenic potential.
+While individuals with IDH-mutant low-grade gliomas often have slower disease progression and respond more favorably to treatment than those with IDH wildtype tumors, almost all cases eventually transform into more aggressive high-grade gliomas that rapidly progress.

-As there are significant gaps in knowledge that address how or why this transformation to high-grade disease occurs, the first facet of Dr. Wu’s research is focused on developing a diagnostic tool to detect this transformation as early as possible in patients.
-This project utilizes the fact that levels of 2-HG and or metabolic flux may change as high-grade transformation takes place since glioma cells undergo a metabolic shift to aerobic glycolysis to support their rapid growth.
-The level of 2-HG can be detected by using 1H based Magnetic Resonance Spectroscopic Imaging (MRSI) and the metabolic flux can be detected by administering a 13C hyperpolarized pyruvate MRSI noninvasively into the patient, resulting in real-time tracking of the tumor’s changes.
-These techniques will hopefully assist in uncovering the intracellular changes that represent tumor progression without the need for a biopsy or surgery.
+As there are significant gaps in knowledge regarding how and why this transformation to high-grade disease occurs, the first facet of Dr. Wu’s research focuses on developing a diagnostic tool to detect this transformation as early as possible in patients.
+Levels of 2-HG and/or metabolic flux may change as high-grade transformation takes place.
+This is because glioma cells must undergo a metabolic shift to aerobic glycolysis, in order to support their rapid growth.
+The level of 2-HG can be detected using 1H based magnetic resonance spectroscopic imaging (MRSI), and the metabolic flux can be detected by administering a 13C hyperpolarized pyruvate MRSI noninvasively into the patient—resulting in real-time tracking of the tumor’s changes.
+These techniques will help uncover the intracellular changes that indicate tumor progression without the need for biopsy or surgery.

-Once gliomas do transform to high-grade status, immunotherapy can be investigated as an option to test the hypothesis that those with increased mutational burden will be perform better on immunotherapy.
-One key feature of high-grade gliomas is the enormous intra- and inter-tumoral heterogeneity which are the driving factors for their aggressiveness and therapy resistance.
-To combat this, Dr. Wu’s second project elucidates whether TG02, a multi-kinase inhibitor, primarily inhibits cyclin-dependent kinase 9 (CDK9) can target multiple cancer survival pathways simultaneously.
-This agent has the ability to cross the blood-brain barrier, therefore making it a favorable candidate for glioma treatment and has shown preclinical benefit when combined with Temozolomide, a commonly used alkylating chemotherapeutic agent in brain tumor treatment.
-This research has led to an actively recruiting Phase I/II clinical trial for patients with recurrent high-grade gliomas.
+Once gliomas transform to high-grade status, those with increased mutational burden may respond better to immunotherapy.
+One key feature of high-grade gliomas is the enormous intra- and inter-tumoral heterogeneity that drives their aggressiveness and therapy resistance.
+To combat this, Dr. Wu’s second project elucidates whether TG02, a multi-kinase inhibitor, primarily inhibits cyclin-dependent kinase 9 (CDK9) and can target multiple cancer survival pathways simultaneously.
+This agent can cross the blood-brain barrier, making it a favorable candidate for glioma treatment.
+It has also shown preclinical benefit when combined with Temozolomide, a common alkylating chemotherapeutic agent in brain tumor treatment.
+This research has led to an actively recruiting phase 1/2 clinical trial for patients with recurrent high-grade gliomas.

 Honors, Awards and Leadership